folio-org/okapi/doc/guide.md

 # Okapi Guide and Reference

-This is the guide and reference to the Okapi: a gateway for managing and running microservices.
+This is the guide and reference to Okapi: a gateway for managing and running microservices.

 ## Table of Contents